UCCE Master Gardeners of Lake Tahoe

 The Lake Tahoe Master Gardeners extend research-based information by:

-- answering questions via phone, email hotlines and at events
+- answering questions via email hotlines, farmers markets and at community events

 - offering workshops and classes

 - publishing articles in newsletters, local newspapers and social media.

 Lake Tahoe Master Gardeners strive to meet the horticulture needs of Lake Tahoe Basin gardeners through development and implementation of programs that transfer research-based knowledge and information using volunteers who have received training and certification from the University of California.

 If you would like to receive information about becoming a Master Gardener Volunteer place your contact information on our Interest List.

 Physical and mailing address:

 South Lake Tahoe, Ca 96150